Documentation-SDModel/SD-model-Labor-Market-and-Trade-Policy/README.md

 # SD-model-Labor-Market-and-Trade-Policy
-Files and data for the system dynamics model used to analyze labor market competition in Mexico’s electronics manufacturing, including model simulations, calibration, and results.
+Files and data for the system dynamics model used to analyze labor market competition in Mexico’s electronics manufacturing.